Samsung introduced curved TVs into the market to become a big hit. However, curved TV hype faded when consumers

-Viewing angles on a curved TV can be its strength as well as weakness.
+Viewing angles on a curved TV can be its strength and weakness.

 Although watching it from an angle disrupts the picture quality and makes it opaque for the viewer.

 Cons of Curved TVs

-Here is the list of the frequent problems with having a curved TV.
+Here is the list of the frequent problems with having a curved screen.

-- You have to watch curved TVs from the central position or else the picture warps.
+- You must watch curved TVs from the central position or the picture warps.

 - You might face multiple reflections on the display compared to a flat TV.

 - You may find it hard to place curved TVs in your lounge.

-- The curved TVs are fruitful only when their screen size is huge.
+- Curved TVs are fruitful only when their screen size is huge.

 - Repairing curved TVs is not an easy job.
 There are no longer available in the market, so finding replacement parts will be hectic.